David-B-M/cmsc447-sp2024-himalayans/Backend/README.md

   -

 ## Our Tests (Using Pytest library)
 Inside the virtual environment `(venv)` you can run this command to execute our tests!
+(Currently there is one for the "/" endpoint and thats it.)

 Reference: https://flask.palletsprojects.com/en/3.0.x/testing/

 (run pytest without viewing stdout during successful tests)